Crawthorne, Dorset, England

 Building on his father’s dream, Justin Langham transformed a small rudimentary vineyard into the 12 hectares that now supply the fruit to Langham Wine Estates.
 In less than ten years running as a fully-fledged commercial winery, Langham have won international reputation for their range of elegant, complex, terroir-driven wines.

 Location: Crawthorne, Dorset, England

 Total area under vine: 30 acres (12.1 hectares)

 Our pick of the best wine from this producer: Pinot Meunier

-Interesting fact: Langham produce one of the few single varietal Pinot Meunier sparklings, not only in England but in the world.
-Even though Chardonnay and Pinot Noir have historically become the headliners of the champagne start trio of grapes, Meunier (as it is now known) is capable of producing truly complex wines with amazing ageing potential that are much sought by true connoisseurs.
+Interesting fact: Langham produces one of the few single varietal Pinot Meunier sparklings, not only in England but in the world.
+Even though Chardonnay and Pinot Noir have historically become the headliners of the champagne star trio of grapes, Meunier (as it is now known) is capable of producing truly complex wines with amazing ageing potential that are much sought after by true connoisseurs.
 Langham’s is a great example.

 Langham Agricultural Enterprise is a beautiful estate, now spanning over 1000 hectares, at the core of which is the beautiful Bingham’s Melcombe manor house.
 Acquired by John Langham in 1980, the manor became the centre and symbol of John’s agricultural venture.
 The dream of one day growing grapes and making his own wine made him plant a small rudimentary vineyard in a corner of the property.